craigh8888/background-removal-tool/README.md

 ## Licence

-This project is licensed under the MIT Licence - see the [LICENCE.md](LICENCE.md) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE.md](LICENCE.md) file for details..